mdeweerd/mdeweerd/README.md

 - [ZHA-Toolkit](https://github.com/mdeweerd/zha-toolkit): Component for Home Assistant - A set of tools (services) for Zigbee devices operating with the ZHA component.
 - [MetersToHA](https://github.com/mdeweerd/MetersToHA): Addon/... to fetch data from Utility provides and "inject" them in Domotics Systems (Home Assistant, Domoticz, ...).
+- [pre-commit bash-completion](https://github.com/mdeweerd/pre-commit-completion): Complete pre-commit options on the CLI.
+Just do `pre-commit run <TAB>` to get/autocomplete hooks.
+- [Log to Checkstyle/Github Annotations](https://github.com/mdeweerd/LogToCheckStyle): Github Action to extract the errors/warnings/notices from text and annotate the "PR Files Changed" tab.
+Useful with `pre-commit` and other tools.

 My most popular project was `BT747`, created in 2009 to work with GPS Data Loggers: [https://bt747.org](https://bt747.org) or [https://sourceforge.net/projects/bt747/](https://sourceforge.net/projects/bt747/).